-Whether it’s about low dose HRT, overwhelming anxiety or the dreaded 2am insomnia, we all have a lot of menopause questions that need answering.
+Whether it’s about the pros and cons of HRT, the lowest dose of oestrogen for menopause, overwhelming anxiety or the dreaded 2am insomnia, we all have a lot of menopause questions that need answering.
+Our medical experts have all the answers.

 Dr Louise Newson and Dr Stephanie Goodwin are two of the UK’s most respected menopause experts.
 We are lucky enough to have Dr Steph as our medical advisor here at Hylda, while Dr Newson is frequently spotted in the media – whether on Lorraine Kelly’s morning sofa, or chatting to the Body Coach, Joe Wicks about all things menopause.